douglashill/KeyboardKit/Features.md

 # KeyboardKit features

+KeyboardKit allows your users to use a hardware keyboard to perform the many actions listed below.

 ## Navigation and selection

+KeyboardKit provides support for navigating in split views, collection views, table views, other scroll views, and more.
+This is not based on the UIKit focus engine available on tvOS and Mac Catalyst — instead it uses the cell selection state of collection views and table views.

 | Feature                                            | Key input                   | Available with                                                                                                                                                                                                                                  | Notes                                                                                                                                                                                              |
 | -------------------------------------------------- | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |